k2052/formsSuck.js/README.md

 forms suck and you deserve to just a little less angry.
 You deserve it man, treat yourself.

 Docs forthcoming, maybe.
 I've software to cuss at and code to break.

+## Support

+If you found this repo useful please consider supporting me on [Gittip](https://www.gittip.com/k2052) or sending me some bitcoin `1csGsaDCFLRPPqugYjX93PEzaStuqXVMu`